Windham Woods School Mission Statement

 Reading intervention occurs in groups of 3 or fewer students of similar ability level and learning profile.
 Reading interventionists may target phonemic awareness, decoding, spelling, fluency, morphology, vocabulary development, and/or comprehension.

-Q. How does Windham Woods School specifically work with students with receptive and expressive language challenges?
+Q. How does Windham Woods School specifically work with students who have receptive and expressive language challenges?

 Q. What is the benefit of a school community, like Windham Woods, that includes students with diverse learning profiles?
 Students will: